dwindsor/dwindsor.github.io/_posts/2016-10-07-hardened-atomic.md

 - `static inline long atomic_inc_return_wrap()`

 #### Departures from Original PaX Implementation
-While HARDENED_ATOMIC is based largely upon the work done by PaX in their original PAX_REFCOUNT patchset, HARDENED_ATOMIC does in fact have a few minor differences.
+While `HARDENED_ATOMIC` is based largely upon the work done by PaX in their original `PAX_REFCOUNT` patchset, `HARDENED_ATOMIC` does in fact have a few minor differences.
 We will be posting them here as final decisions are made regarding how certain core protections are implemented.

 ##### x86 Race Condition
-In the original implementation of PAX_REFCOUNT, a [known race condition](https://forums.grsecurity.net/viewtopic.php?f=7&t=4173#APPENDA) existed when performing atomic add operations.
-The crux of the problem lies in the fact that, on x86, the "detect" portion of PAX_REFCOUNT's detect/mitigate mechanism actually needs to perform a prospective operation in order to determinine if that operation produces an overflow.
-In other words, the original PAX_REFCOUNT implementation provided no way to determine a priori whether a prospective atomic operation will result in an overflow.
+In the original implementation of `PAX_REFCOUNT`, a [known race condition](https://forums.grsecurity.net/viewtopic.php?f=7&t=4173#APPENDA) existed when performing atomic add operations.
+The crux of the problem lies in the fact that, on x86, the "detect" portion of `PAX_REFCOUNT`'s detect/mitigate mechanism actually needs to perform a prospective operation in order to determinine if that operation produces an overflow.
+In other words, the original `PAX_REFCOUNT` implementation provided no way to determine a priori whether a prospective atomic operation will result in an overflow.